hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 In other words, a product of two complex numbers simply multiplies the lengths and adds the angles.
 Great!
-Now we can make magic happen.
+Now things can take an interesting "turn" (ahem).
-Without stopping to worry too much, let's just plug an *imaginary* number into the exponential function, and use our formula for compound interest:
+Without stopping to worry about justification, let's plug an *imaginary* number into the exponential function, and use our formula for compound interest:

 $$